ShiftyKitty/Advanced-Task-Management-System/README.md

   - Admin user account (username: "admin", password: "Admin123")

 > **Note on Challenge Requirements**: The challenge specified "Use only local storage for data persistence."
 While the implementation uses SQLite instead of browser localStorage, it still satisfies the core requirement of local persistence without requiring external database services.
 SQLite provides a more robust solution with proper data modeling while maintaining the simplicity of local storage.

+### Database Approach

+This project uses Entity Framework Core with a Code-First approach and migrations for database management.
+Migrations were used throughout development to evolve the database schema while preserving data.

+#### Migration process used:

+1. Make changes to entity model classes
+2. Run `Add-Migration MigrationName` to create a migration file
+3. Run `Update-Database` to apply the migration to the database

+This approach allowed for incremental database schema updates during development without data loss.
+The database is automatically initialized when the application first runs, including applying any pending migrations and seeding initial data.

+For new users, no manual migration commands are needed as the database will be created with the current schema automatically when running the application for the first time (see taskmanagement.db).

 ### Entity Framework Models